raphacunha/old_website/index.md

-I'm a political scientist with research interests in international and comparative political economy.
+I am a political scientist with research interests in international and comparative political economy.
 I am particularly interested in the politics of international money and finance.

-I'm joining the <a href="https://www.kcl.ac.uk/political-economy" target="_blank">Department of Political Economy</a> at <a href="https://www.kcl.ac.uk" target="_blank">King's College London</a> in the fall of 2023.
+I will be joining the <a href="https://www.kcl.ac.uk/political-economy" target="_blank">Department of Political Economy</a> at <a href="https://www.kcl.ac.uk" target="_blank">King's College London</a> in the fall of 2023.
 Previously, I was an Assistant Professor at <a href="https://coss.fsu.edu/polisci/home" target="_blank">Florida State University</a> and a Postdoctoral Research Associate at the <a href="https://niehaus.princeton.edu/" target="_blank">Niehaus Center for Globalization and Governance</a> at  <a href="https://www.princeton.edu" target="_blank">Princeton University</a>.
 I received my Ph.D. from <a href="https://www.polisci.osu.edu" target="_blank">The Ohio State University</a>.
 <br><br>
 <center>
 <div class="boxed" style="width:250px;height:70px;">